STRENGTH AND HONOR

 The pilot couldn’t believe his ears.
 “Crazy son of a bitch—you'll die!”

 “Well shit for breakfast!
-I'll circle back, throttle down and fly low enough to count the gophers.
+You listen here.
+I’ll circle back, throttle down and fly low enough to count the gophers.
+Hang onto the inter-struts and climb onto the wing facing backward.
+Look at me, not the ground.
+Make your way out far enough that you won’t hit the tail.
 When I say the word, you leap!”

 Dusty hit the ground hard, tucked and rolled like dice on a craps table and carved a rut through thirty feet of wheat before stopping.
-Black ravens scattered in all directions, never knowing what hit them.
+Black ravens and a pheasant scattered in all directions, never knowing what hit them.

-He gathered himself, stood unsteadily, and surveyed his torso, head and limbs: a cracked lip and bump on his head; minor cuts but no broken bones; torn trousers at his knees, wrists, and elbows—otherwise fine as fettle.
+He gathered himself, stood unsteadily, and surveyed his torso, head, and limbs: a cracked lip and bump on his forehead.
+Minor cuts but no broken bones.
+Torn clothing at his knees, wrists, and elbows—otherwise fine as fettle.

 High above, the pilot tipped the wings of his biplane in a cheerful parting salute.
 Dusty smiled broadly and waved his arms over his head, then began the trek toward town.

-“Don’t squat with your spurs on,” said the hefty ring proprietor, belly showing between his buttons.
-He squinted at Dusty over the round rims of his reading glasses, puffed on his pipe.
+“Don’t squat with your spurs on,” said the hefty ring proprietor, belly showing between his buttons at the ticket counter.
+A thick black mustache crowded the space between his nose and lip.
+He wore a plain jacket rolled up at the sleeves, puffed on his pipe, and squinted at Dusty over the round rims of his reading glasses.

 “Alright, young fella,” said the bushy-browed proprietor.
 “We ain’t got no one else tonight so it’s your fight to lose.”